The Town (Faulkner novel): Plot summary

 Gavin speculates on Linda's good name and on the nature of the quality of innocence.
 He attempts to manage carefully the town's perception of his relationship with Linda by making their encounters seem coincidental.
 Gavin and Linda avoid each other, then try to meet.
-Eula reveals her plans to attend the Jefferson Academy for Women (or whatever it's called); Gavin is horrified.
-He goes to call on Linda, who explains how Flem bought his furniture.
-Eula asks Gavin to marry Linda.
+Linda reveals her plans to attend the Jefferson Academy for Women (or whatever it's called); Gavin is horrified.
+He goes to call on Eula (Linda’s mother), who explains how Flem bought his furniture.
+She tells Gavin to marry Linda.
 The details of Eula's dowry are clarified.